GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ### Recommended Literature

-The literature listed below offers the real introduction to software engineering.
+The literature listed below offers a real introduction to software engineering.
 Its choice is somewhat arbitrary, but many books contain references to other works.
-Only after reading it all one can approach the beginning of the understanding of system design essentials.
+Only after reading it all, one can approach the beginning of the understanding of system design essentials.
 Some book titles may seem misleading, but every book there is dedicated, at some degree, to important foundational concepts in software design.